 After developing the series at the Canadian Film Centre the idea attracted the attention of small Canadian production company Temple Street, however they needed to attract a larger partner.
 BBC America were keen to be involved as were Canadian channel Space, part of Bell Media, who agreed to co-produce.

 Traditional split-screen filming has previously been used to have the same actor appear on screen twice, once on the left and once on the right, with the camera locked in one position.
 Orphan Black was determined to break this approach and in order for more than one clone played by Tatiana Maslany to appear in the same scene, a computer-controlled Technodolly was used.
 This, a computer-controlled telescoping-arm-mounted camera crane, allowed the camera to replicate the same camera moves over and over again so that the camera could follow Maslany's performances as if there were two different actresses interacting rather than Maslany playing both roles.
 This involves mechanically planning beforehand where each character will be at all points during a scene.
-The length of the scene, timing lines are said and places stood all have to be identical in every take.
+The length of the scene, places the characters stand and the timing lines are said in all have to be identical in every take.

-Initially a storyboard is created and both Maslany and her double Alexandre rehearse the scene and especially the points with the clones interacting.
+Initially a storyboard is created and both Maslany and her double Alexandre, plus other doubles if required, rehearse the scene and especially the points with the clones interacting.
 Maslany then plays the character that the camera is following first with her double(s) playing the other clone(s), filming not only Maslany in that role with the double but also on her own without any other clones present.
 Tatiana and the doubles change costumes and hair, which typically would take an hour, and return to play the other half of the scene, listening to the earlier-recorded audio for timing reasons.
 Maslany would then perform with her double and also solo.
 All the information would then be composited in a computer.
-If, for example, the scene involved Alison passing Sarah a cup of tea, although Maslany would play both characters it might be her double Alexandre's arm holding the teacup seen in the final shop.
-This was made even more challenging with the crew determined to film some clone scenes in 'one-shot', meaning an entire scene filmed in one continuous take from a single camera's viewpoint.
+If, for example, the scene involved Alison passing Sarah a cup of tea, although Maslany would play both characters it might be her double Alexandre's arm holding the teacup seen in the final shot.
+This was made even more challenging with the crew determined to film some clone scenes in 'one-shot', meaning an entire scene appears to be filmed in one continuous take from a single camera's viewpoint.

 Orphan Black was filmed in and around Toronto.
 The series had ten standing sets at Revival 629 Studio, which is more than normal for a show of the size.
 One of the main sets was the combined Hendrix house, garden and garage set.
 One of the challenges was that this had to be built on a raised platform to allow scenes to be filmed in which the garage floor is dug up and something buried beneath, while cars also needed to be seen driving in and out to complete the illusion that it was a real garage.
 The garden, complete with fake grass, used frequently changed trees with hidden pots which meant that trees with different amount of leaves could be brought in to portray different seasons.
 Bluescreen4 and highly controllable lighting helped to convince the audience it was a real, outdoor garden with different lighting conditions depending on time of day and season.